Mobile learning brings educational opportunities within reach

 Mobile learning is particularly beneficial

-• Training which users want to return to frequently
+- Training which users want to return to frequently

 If you want your training materials to be available at all times, it’s best to design them for mobile use.
-For many people, smartphones provide a faster way - than computers - of reviewing instructions or checklists.
+For many people, smartphones provide a faster way - than computers - of reviewing instructions or checklists. - Training based on participants using their own devices

 If training involves users’ own mobile devices, make sure that it runs on smartphones.
-In this way, digital onboarding or product training can be organized without devices arranged by an employer or service provider.
+In this way, digital onboarding or product training can be organized without devices arranged by an employer or service provider. - Training is done out of the office

 Training should be designed for mobile devices if the idea is training during travel, on a construction site, at a factory or at home.
-Smartphones or tablets are often more cost-efficient and convenient and, thanks to their battery life and mobility, perform better than computers.
+Smartphones or tablets are often more cost-efficient and convenient and, thanks to their battery life and mobility, perform better than computers. - Training which is notoriously difficult to schedule

 If finding time for a training course is difficult, it’s best divided into smaller parts (microlearning).
 Participation in manager or sales training is easier when there’s no need to attend for a whole hour at a time.
 Likewise, training that requires several short repetitions (e.g. studying foreign languages) is easy with a mobile device.